 Jono continued to provide detailed examples of household businesses that are growing and demonstrated his ideas.
 He used Amazon as an example to show how far they’ve come from being just an e-commerce site to now offering fresh and pantry goods, in their attempt to become a new supermarket brand.

 - Amazon strives to deliver everything in a box within the hour

 - With the way 3D printing works, this becomes more and more plausible

 - So, it comes with little surprise to hear that Amazon have invested in 3D printing

 - A customer ordering an item that can be created through the technology involved in 3D printing could be ordered, created whilst in transit, and delivered within an hour

 - This completely removes the need for a multitude of businesses and services that currently hold customer’s needs

 The discussion moved on to elaborate on a general consensus that there is no longer a need for big e-commerce websites, rather that businesses will be competing to own entire market places like Amazon, eBay and Etsy.
 These businesses have no overhead costs (offering cheaper prices than physical stores).
 And this means there will be fewer people shopping in one place – but rather thousands of little spaces.

-In the past, all conventional businesses have relied on having a USP and the time has come that now businesses are creating something that beats them all, and now only products and services with genuine, unique value will rank highest.
+In the past, all conventional businesses have relied on having a USP.
+Now businesses are creating something that beats them all, and only products and services with genuine, unique value will rank highest.